StrumentiResistenti/Compassh/README.md

 As long as the VPN stays active:
 * any SOCKS connection routed through port 1083 will be established from within bigcorp' network
-* any port forwarding possibly defined in a file named `~/.ssh/config.bigcorp` will be available as well (check what configuration is active on bigcorp' VPN with `./compassh.py -c bigcorp`)
+* any port forwarding possibly defined in a file named `~/.ssh/config.bigcorp` will be available as well (see next section)

 ## Configuring VPN port forwarding